Ahmed-Waleed-01/Advanced_Software_Phase_2/README.md

-# This is a modification of project https://github.com/Ahmed-Waleed-01/Fawry_like_System (to make API that serve same Functionalties.)
+# This is a modification of project https://github.com/Ahmed-Waleed-01/Fawry_like_System (to make APIs that serve same functionalties.)

 This is a Maven project made with JAVA 17 (Jar packaging) spring boot 3.0.1 the server runs on localhost:8080 by default in the project